 Google Analytics Channels Explained

-Google Analytics Default Channel Groupings
+Google Analytics Default Channel Definitions

 Direct traffic can be a good indicator of brand recognition, as users who aren’t familiar with your brand are unlikely to reach the website directly.

 If you’re using any Pay Per Click campaigns (PPC), this traffic will appear under this segment.
 For best results, you can segment your PPC campaigns to get results about your campaigns individually, as opposed to combining them all together.

 If you purchase display ads, ads that appear on websites you don’t own, they will appear in this channel.
 Viewing the performance of traffic in this channel is an effective way to gain a better understanding of how often clicks on your display ads turn into conversions.